If you're looking for auto body shop business insurance, we can get you free quotes.

 - Make sure all welders are properly trained to perform work behind flash/welding curtains.

-Crime exposures: Your biggest concerns are employee theft, holdups and burglary.
+Crime exposures: Your biggest concerns are employee theft, holdups, and burglary.
+To manage your crime-related risks, you can...

-- Make daily bank deposit so you don't have too much cash overnight.
+- Make daily bank deposits that you don't have excess cash on your premises overnight.

 - Install video cameras.